almero-digital-marketing/mikser/README.md

 ## Using mikser as a command line tool
 1. Install Mikser with `npm install -g mikser`
-2. Create a folder for your project, inside it run `mikser`
+2. Create a folder for your project, run `mikser` inside it
-3. After you run Mikser for the first time it will create all the necessary folders inside

 ## Using mikser from inside a script
 1. Install mikser as local dependency of mikser inside this folder with `npm install mikser`